-Properties can be revalued with the following information:
+Properties can be revalued with the following information provided to us:

 An exemption may be granted for homestead (for persons over 65 years of age), disability (if you can provide the PVA Office with the required documentation).